Vyral/kati-spaniak/_posts/2020-05-07-higher-orbits-go-for-launch-event.md

 {% include youtube.html %}

 Do you have a child grades 9-12 who is interested in STEM?
-If so, see below... or please share this post in any other groups you think might be interested.
+If so, see below… or please share this post in any other groups you think might be interested.

-I am giving away one scholarship to a deserving student 9-12th grade to attend Higher Orbits' Go For Launch two-day event in Spring Grove Illinois on July 13 & 14.
+I am giving away one scholarship🎖to a deserving student 9-12th grade to attend Higher Orbits' Go For Launch two-day event in Spring Grove, Illinois on July 13 & 14.

 This is an incredible not-for-profit that gives kids the chance to send an experiment to the International Space Station.
-I love 🤩 Higher Orbits and its mission.
+I love 🤩 Higher Orbits and it's mission.

 Click below to fill out the form and for more information\!<br>\[LINK\]